-Per the new requirements of the Higher Learning Commission (HLC) and an extension granted to Kent State University by HLC, all required coursework leading to the fully credentialed status of a teacher must be completed by September 1, 2023.
-Teachers will not be permitted to teach IHE courses if they have not completed all required coursework by the deadline.
+Per the new requirements of the Higher Learning Commission (HLC) and an extension granted to Kent State University by HLC, all required coursework leading to the fully credentialed status of a teacher must have been completed by September 1, 2023.
+Teachers will not be permitted to teach IHE courses if they have not completed all required coursework by that deadline.